 Attendance Policy: Whenever absences become excessive, and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student may be withdrawn from the course.
-The typical view of excessive absences is when a student misses more than two weeks of the course.
+During the summer this would typically mean missing more than 2 to 3 chapters of work.